carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 ### Step 2 Train classifiers

-In the original T-cells example, we left the hyperparameters settings as default.
+In the original T-cells example, we left the hyperparameters settings as the defaults.
 Now we will look further into some of the hyperparameters.
 In this workshop, not all of the hyperparameters from the software will be covered.
 For the hyperparameters that we don't discuss, use the default settings.
 - Max_depth can be an integer or None.
 It is the maximum depth of the tree.
 If the max depth is set to None, the tree nodes are fully expanded or until they have less than min_samples_split samples.
 - Min_samples_split and min_samples_leaf represent the minimum number of samples required to split a node or to be at a leaf node.
 - Class_weight is important hyperparameter in biology research.
-If we had a training set and we are using binary classification, i.e., in the T-cells example, if 2 samples are labeled as active and 98 samples are labeled as quiescent, we don't want to train the model that predicts all of the cells to be quiescent.
-Class_weight parameter would allow putting weight on 2 cells labeled as active.
+If we had a training set and we are using binary classification, we don't want to only predict the most abundant class.
+For example, in the T-cells example, if 2 samples are active and 98 samples are quiescent, we don't want to train a model that predicts all of the cells to be quiescent.
+Class_weight parameter would allow putting weight on 2 cells labeled as active so that predicting them incorrectly would be penalized more.
-In biology, it is common to have an imbalanced training set with more negative than positive instances, so training and evaluating appropriately is essential!
+In biology, it is common to have this type of imbalanced training set with more negative than positive instances, so training and evaluating appropriately is essential!
 The uniform mode gives all classes the weight one.
 The balanced mode adjusts the weights.

 Without changing any hyperparameter settings, look at the Data Plot.